 Within two years after the erection or installation of any exposed metal structure and its supports, permitted by this Code upon or above the roof of any building, and at least once every five years thereafter, every such exposed metal structure now existing or hereafter erected and its supports shall be subject to a critical examination by a licensed architect or an Illinois-licensed structural engineer, employed by the owner, agent or person in possession or control of the building.
 The licensed architect or licensed structural engineer shall prepare a report in writing showing the structural condition of the structure and its supports.
 Two copies of the report shall be submitted to the building commissioner.
 A report review fee in the amount of \$25.00, payable to the department of finance revenue, shall be required at the time of submission to the building commissioner.
-One copy of the report shall, if satisfactory to the building commissioner, be returned to the owner, agent or person in possession or control of the building, bearing a stamp of approval, signed by the building commissioner.
+One copy of the report shall, if satisfactory to the building, bearing a stamp of approval, signed by the building commissioner.
 Any person or entity who fails to comply with the provisions of this section shall be fined not less than \$100.00 but not more than \$500.00 for each offense.